 A current member of the American Board of Addiction Medicine, Dr. Adlen began his career as a Biology major at Temple University in Philadelphia, PA, where he graduated with his bachelor’s degree in 1968.

 In 1972, Dr. Adlen graduated as a doctor of osteopathy from the Philadelphia College of Osteopathic Medicine and went into private practice.
-He went on to serve as an instructor in the training of family-focused practitioners at the Delaware Valley Medical Center, as well as Medical Director at several substance abuse treatment centers.
+He went on to serve as an instructor in the training of family-focused practitioners at the Delaware Valley Medical Center, as well as Medical Director at several substance use treatment centers.

-Dr. Berman, PsyD
+Dr. Berman, PSYD